Gabon at the 2020 Summer Olympics

 Gabon competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's eleventh appearance at the Summer Olympics.

+Gabon failed to secure a single medal for a second time after their previous poor performance in the 2016 Summer Olympics.

 Competitors

 The following is the list of number of competitors in the Games.

 Athletics

 Gabon received universality slots from IAAF to send one athletes to the Olympics.